google/santa/docs/development/sync-protocol.md

 distributing rules using a sync server enables an admin to override some local configuration options e.g. lockdown mode on both a fleetwide and per host basis.

-# Push Notifications

-In addition to the Sync Protocol Santa can use FCM Push notifications to trigger a sync to begin.

 # The Santa Sync Server Protocol Overview

 The Sync Protocol is an HTTP/JSON Restful protocol.
 As such it is